jackyzha0/jackyzha0.github.io/content/posts/hackathons.md

 Although this is by no means a full overhaul of the traditional hackathon, we think this is a great pilot into what a more explorative hackathon could look like.
 We were able to reach over 500+ attendees, 3.2k+ live stream viewers, and over $1200 in donations to charities, and the feedback we got was absolutely stellar.

 ### Takeaways
-Hackathons are still not perfect and they have a long ways to go.
-The hope with this piece was to spark discussion on the future of design spaces and hacker culture.
 Having more of the tools to articulate and locate exactly why hackathons have felt increasingly corporate is the first step to reinstate hackathons as third spaces not as places of competition and exploitation, but as places of play and exploration.
+Hackathons have so much potential to be safe havens for people to find like-minded people away from school assignments or startup grinds or corporate products.

+Let's hack the hackathon.
+This time, with hackers first, not companies.

+*Special thanks to Anson, Joice, Ivan, Jasmine, and Jess for reading and helping edit earlier drafts :)*

 [^1]: [Hackathons as Co-optation Ritual: Socializing Workers and Institutionalizing Innovation in the "New" Economy](https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1575&context=gc_pubs)
 [^2]: [From Counterculture to Cyberculture](https://fredturner.stanford.edu/books/from-counterculture-to-cyberculture/)